Blood test: Extraction

 A venipuncture is useful as it is a minimally invasive way to obtain cells and extracellular fluid (plasma) from the body for analysis.
 Blood flows throughout the body, acting as a medium that provides oxygen and nutrients to tissues and carries waste products back to the excretory systems for disposal.
 Consequently, the state of the bloodstream affects or is affected by, many medical conditions.
 For these reasons, blood tests are the most commonly performed medical tests.

 If only a few drops of blood are needed, a fingerstick is performed instead of a venipuncture.

-In dwelling arterial, central venous and peripheral venous lines can also be used to draw blood.
+Indwelling arterial, central venous and peripheral venous lines can also be used to draw blood.

 Phlebotomists, laboratory practitioners and nurses are those in charge of extracting blood from a patient.
-However, in special circumstances, and emergency situations, paramedics and physicians extract the blood.
+This can be done in-clinic, in-office, or through mobile (home) phlebotomists.
+However, in special circumstances, and/or emergency situations, paramedics and physicians extract the blood.
 Also, respiratory therapists are trained to extract arterial blood to examine arterial blood gases.